ImpowerGames/impower/client/resources/docs/terms.md

 | ---------------------------------------------------------------------- |
 | Be kind to each other!
 If you misbehave we may terminate your account. |

-impower.games aims to create a safe environment for users of the site and service.
+Impower Games aims to create a safe environment for users of the site and service.
 This requires a community that is built on goodwill and responsible behavior by its members.
 The posting of content or other actions that, in the Company’s sole discretion, degrades the experience of others may result in account termination without prior notice.
 Prohibited actions include but are not limited to:

 - Uploading viruses or malicious code or acting in any manner to restrict or inhibit any other user from using and enjoying the Service;